Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

 Encoding refers to numericalizing textual chunks as vector representations (embeddings).
 These embeddings generally capture the semantics of the chunks, enabling the retriever to perform similarity searches based on content relevance rather than just keyword matching.

 According to the sparsity of the embeddings, there are two kinds of encoding methods, i.e., \textbf{sparse encoding} and \textbf{dense encoding}.
 The sparse encoding represents text by creating high-dimensional vectors where most elements are zero.
-The basic sparse encoding is one-hot encoding~\cite{one-hot}, which represents a word with a high-dimensional vector as large as the vocabulary table size but only marks the value corresponding to the presence of the word as one.
+The basic sparse encoding is one-hot encoding~\citep{one-hot}, which represents a word with a high-dimensional vector as large as the vocabulary table size but only marks the value corresponding to the presence of the word as one.
 The embeddings produced by such encodings are called the one-hot vector.
-Other common sparse encodings include: \begin{compactenum} \item \textbf{Bag of Words (BoW)~\cite{bow}.} This encoding improves one-hot encoding by replacing the zero-one counting with the frequency counting.
-However, BoW ignores the syntax and word order in the documents and focuses on statistical information, thus only expressing limited semantics. \item \textbf{Term Frequency-Inverse Document Frequency (TF-IDF)~\cite{tf-idf}.} This encoding not only counts the occurrence (frequency) of each word but also adjusts these counts based on how common the word is across all documents (inverse document frequency).
-TF-IDF helps emphasize words that are more descriptive of the document's content. \end{compactenum} Sparse encoding is an efficient way to encode textual chunks.
-However, such encodings may not capture deeper semantic meanings.
+Other common sparse encodings include: \begin{enumerate}